On the Convergence of Continuous Constrained Optimization for Structure Learning: Introduction

-Like in the original work, most of these extensions rely on the \emph{augmented Lagrangian method}~(ALM) \citep{Bertsekas1982constrained, Bertsekas1999nonlinear} to solve the continuous constrained optimization problem.
-This choice of algorithm was originally motivated by the fact that the convergence result of ALM, under some regularity conditions, does not require increasing the penalty coefficient to infinity \citep{Zheng2018notears}, as is the case in the classical \emph{quadratic penalty method} (QPM) \citep{Powell1969nonlinear, Fletcher1987practical}, hence avoiding ill-conditioning that may lead to numerical difficulties.
-However, it remains unclear whether the continuous constrained formulation proposed by \citet{Zheng2018notears} satisfies the regularity conditions.
-Furthermore, to the best of our knowledge, none of the existing works have formally studied whether the continuous constrained formulation is guaranteed to converge to a DAG solution, which is a key to structure learning problems.
+Like in the original work, most of these extensions rely on the \emph{augmented Lagrangian method} (ALM) \citep{Bertsekas1982constrained, Bertsekas1999nonlinear} to solve the continuous constrained optimization problem.
+This choice of algorithm was originally motivated by the convergence result of ALM, which, unlike the classical \emph{quadratic penalty method} (QPM) \citep{Powell1969nonlinear, Fletcher1987practical}, does not require increasing the penalty coefficient to infinity \citep[Proposition~3]{Zheng2018notears}.
+Despite abundant extensions and applications of the continuous constrained formulation, it remains unclear whether the required conditions for the standard convergence result of ALM, or more specifically, the regularity conditions, are satisfied in these settings, and whether the continuous constrained formulation is guaranteed to converge to a DAG solution, which is a key to structure learning.

-{\bf Contributions.} \ \ \ In this work, we take a closer look at the properties of the continuous constrained optimization for learning DAGs and conclude that: (i) the conditions behind standard convergence result of the ALM are not satisfied, (ii) consequently the ALM behaves just like the QPM on this problem which requires increasing the penalty coefficient to infinity, and (iii) recognizing this provides important insight that translates into practical improvement.
-We also establish the convergence guarantee of QPM to a DAG solution, under mild conditions.
+{\bf Contributions.} \ \ \ We examine the convergence properties of ALM and QPM for structure learning in the linear, nonlinear, and confounded cases.
+We conclude (i) that, unfortunately, the conditions behind standard convergence result of ALM are not satisfied in these settings, (ii) that, furthermore, the empirical behavior of ALM is similar to QPM that requires the penalty coefficient to go to infinity and is prone to ill-conditioning, and (iii) that, interestingly, QPM is guaranteed to converge to a DAG solution, under mild conditions.
+We then provide the implications of our theoretical results for existing approaches to help resolve the convergence issue, with an empirical comparison of them that verifies our findings and makes them more intuitive.

-Although developed independently, our work is closely related to the analysis by \citet{Wei2020nofears}, both of which investigate the regularity conditions of the continuous constrained formulation.
-The main difference is that \citet{Wei2020nofears} focused on the general KKT optimality conditions, while our study focuses on the convergence of specific optimization procedures (i.e., ALM and QPM).
+We note that the problem has received considerable attention.
+For instance, \citet{Wei2020nofears} studied a related problem, involving the regularity conditions of the continuous constrained formulation.
+It is worth mentioning that our contributions are different and more complete in terms of the technical development and results.
+Specifically, \citet{Wei2020nofears} focused on the Karush-Kuhn-Tucker (KKT) conditions, while our study focuses on the convergence of specific constrained optimization methods (i.e., ALM and QPM), which provides practical insight for solving the optimization problem.
+Furthermore, they focused on the linear case, while our results also apply to the nonlinear and confounded cases, under the same umbrella.